 This unit describes the skills and knowledge required to design and develop assessment tools to guide the collection of quality evidence, including their application in formative, summative and recognition of prior learning (RPL) assessment.

-It applies to experienced practitioners responsible for the development and/or delivery of training and assessment products and services.
+It applies to experienced practitioners responsible for the development and/or delivery of training and assessment.
 It is also a mandatory unit for trainers and assessors who are delivering nationally recognised training.
-It can be a difficult unit however our facilitators can take you through a learning journey which will allow you to successfully complete this unit significantly adding to your skill level as an Assessor.
+Our facilitators can take you through a learning journey which will allow you to successfully complete this unit significantly adding to your skill level as an assessor.

 – Designing and developing assessment tools that cover at least three units of competency.

 – Reviewing and trialing the assessment tool through checking draft assessment tools against evaluation criteria and making amendments to the final tool based on analysis of feedback.

 For this unit, you will be provided with a Candidate Assignment Booklet.
 In the booklet there are series of tasks.
 We work to ensure that the tasks are clear and you have the right support and resources to undertake your assessment.
 This qualification requires that a number of activities are undertaken to prove competency, so please consider these requirements prior to committing to the program.
 You will need to complete all tasks in order to be assessed for competency.
 Your assessments will comprise of a number of tasks which will include:

 – The development of three sets of assessment tools (which include a plan for assessment) that have been trialed, reviewed, and validated.

 During the assessment process your assessor will: